-Thailand is one of the most visited countries in the world.
-Yet, there are many facts which people might not know about the “Land of Smiles”.
-Even though I’ve spent almost a half year here in total, there are still things I’m learning about the country.
-As I am spending the month of October in Bangkok, I thought it would be a good time for another installment of “8 Facts You Might Not Have Known…”
+Thailand is one of the most visited countries in the world and for good reason—the country boasts incredible beaches, world-renowned food, and acts as a hub for travelers in Southeast Asia.
+Even given that, there are many facts you probably don’t know about the “Land of Smiles.”
+Even though I’ve spent almost a half year traveling all over Thailand, there are still things I’m learning about the country every day.
+Let’s take a closer look at this fascinating country in a new installment of Facts You Might Not Have Known: Thailand edition.

 For most of its history, the country currently called Thailand was known as Siam.
-After reforms which occurred in 1932 which transformed the country from an absolute monarchy to a constitutional monarchy, the name was changed in 1939 to Thailand.
-In 1945 the name reverted back to Siam and in 1949 it changed back again to Thailand.
+After reforms in 1932, which transformed the country from an absolute monarchy to a constitutional monarchy, the name was changed in 1939 to Thailand.
+In 1945, the name reverted back to Siam, and in 1949 it changed back again to Thailand.
 The word “Thai” refers to the name of the largest ethnic group in the country.

-2) The flag of Thailand is designed so it cannot be flown upside down.
+2. The flag of Thailand cannot be flown upside down.

 The story goes that in 1917, then King of Siam, King Vajiravudh saw the flag being flown upside down during a flood.
 To ensure that such a thing could never happen again, the King designed a symmetrical flag that would be right side up no matter how it was flown.
 The previous flag for the Kingdom of Siam was of an elephant with the royal crest on it.

-It is also believed that the colors chosen for the flag (red, white and blue) were chosen to show solidarity with Great Britian and France, which Siam was allied with during World War I.
+It is also believed that the colors chosen for the flag (red, white, and blue) were chosen to show solidarity with Great Britain and France, which Siam was allied with during World War I.

-Thailand was the only country in South East Asia which was not colonized by Europeans.
+Thailand remains the only country in Southeast Asia not colonized by Europeans.
 All of its neighbors were controlled by either the British or the French.
-Burma and Malaysia being British colonies and Laos and Cambodia being French.
-Thailand managed to do this through selectively ceding some Malay territories to the British and cleaver use of negotiations.
-During WWII, Thailand was allied with the Japan, so technically it was never conquered.
-After WWII it allied itself with the United States, which helped keep it free of the communist revolutions which swept through Laos, Cambodia and Vietnam.
+Burma and Malaysia being British colonies, and Laos and Cambodia being French ones.
+Thailand managed this feat by selectively ceding some Malay territories to the British and through the clever use of negotiations.
+During WWII, Thailand was allied with Japan, so technically it was never conquered.
+After WWII it allied itself with the United States, which helped keep it free of the communist revolutions that swept through Laos, Cambodia, and Vietnam.

-4) There are many parallels between the King of Thailand and the Queen of England
+4. There are many parallels between the former King of Thailand and the Queen of England.

-His Majesty King Bhumibol Adulyadej and Her Majesty Queen Elizabeth II have many interesting things in common:
+His Majesty King Bhumibol Adulyadej, who passed away in 2016, and Her Majesty Queen Elizabeth II had many interesting things in common:

 - Neither was the heir apparent upon assuming the throne.
 Queen Elizabeth, by the fact she was a woman, was the heir presumptive to the British monarchy.
 King Bhumibol was the brother of the young King Ananda Mahidol, who died in 1946.
 Had his brother had a son, he would have been the heir apparent to the Thai throne.